El Rukn general at center of bizarre Libyan terror plot to be released from prison

 Mayes was also deeply involved in the alleged $2.5 million terror deal with Libya, negotiating the purchase of shoulder-fired rockets and even helping arrange a phone call between then-dictator Col. Moammar Gadhafi and imprisoned El Rukn boss Jeff Fort in March 1986, according to federal court records.

-Mayes began petitioning the court for his compassionate release nearly two years ago due to “chronic hypercapnic and hypoxemic respiratory failure,” a progressive condition that requires around-the-clock supplemental oxygen and has confined him to a wheelchair.
+Mayes began petitioning the court for his compassionate release nearly two years ago because of “chronic hypercapnic and hypoxemic respiratory failure,” a progressive condition that requires around-the-clock supplemental oxygen and has confined him to a wheelchair.
 Doctors have given him only months to live.

 Pallmeyer ordered Mayes’ life sentence be converted to time served as of Feb.
 15. He plans to live with his sister and her husband in suburban Chicago, where they’ve arranged for hospice services, court records show.